-ORIGIN OF OUR NAME ASQUITH - former Prime Minister of Great Britain

-Asquith Boys High School established in 1960

-MOTTO "GROW IN WISDOM"

-COLOURS Green, white and maroon

-MISSION Exceptional Learning Opportunities for Boys

-LOCATION OF SCHOOL POSTAL ADDRESSJersey Street, Asquith PO Box 242 HORNSBY 1630

-Phone: 9477 3508 Fax: 9482 2546 asquithboy-h.school@det.nsw.edu.au

-EMAILasquithboy-h.school@det.nsw.edu.auWEBSITEwww.asquithboy-h.schools.nsw.gov.au

-TEACHING STAFF 48

-STUDENT ENROLMENT Approx. 590

-UNIFORMAll students: Dark grey belt loop trousers/shorts (no elastic waist, cargo style shorts/trousers are permitted), lace up (black laces only) black leather polishable shoes (not suede, cut below the ankle) with a black sole.
+ORIGIN OF OUR NAME MOTTO COLOURS MISSION Asquith Bo Green, whi former Prime Minister of Great Britain ys High School established in 1960 "GROWIN WISDOM" ite and maroon al Learning Opportunities for Boys LOCATION OF SCHOOL POSTAL ADDRESS EMAIL WEBSITE PO Box 242 Phone: 947 asquithboy et, Asquith 2 HORNSBY 1630 77 3508 Fax: 9482 2546 7-h.school@det.nsw.edu.au iithboy-h.schools.nsw.gov.au TEACHING STAFF STUDENTS 50 Approx. 60 0 UNIFORM (see also pages 22) shorts/trou (not suede nts: Dark grey belt loop trousers/shorts (no elastic waist, cargo style users are permitted), lace up (black laces only) black leather polishable shoes , cut below the ankle) with a black sole.
 If belt is worn it must be black.
-When ties are worn, top button of collar is to be done up and the shirt is to be tucked in.

-Juniors: Green shirt with crest.
-Bottle green pullover or polar fleece with crest.

-Grey socks with school colours, must be worn pulled up to the knee.

-Junior school tie in Winter (Terms 2 and 3).

-Seniors: White shirt with crest.
+When prn, top button of collar is to be done up and the shirt is to be tucked in. crest.
+Gre worn it mu reen shirt with crest.
+Bottle green fleece or winter jacket with hood and school y socks with school colours, must be worn pulled up to the knee.
+If a cap is ast be the school hat or cap. bol tie in Winter (Terms 2 and 3). compulsor compulsor socks with White shirt with crest.
 Maroon pullover with crest.
-Maroon blazers compulsory for senior students in winter.
-NOTE: Green Blazer and Prefect tie is compulsory for Prefects and must be worn to and from school all year round.

-Grey socks with school colours, must be worn pulled up to the knee.

-Senior school tie in Winter (Terms 2 and 3).

-UNIFORM SUPPLIERS Lowes (Hornsby)

-(Wednesdays)

-PE/SPORTS UNIFORM

-The sports uniform consists of bottle green shorts, and/or school tracksuit, ABHS sports polo top, sports shoes, ABHS white sports socks with two green bands.

-TECHNOLOGY SUBJECTS Aprons are supplied in rooms.
-As per WHS requirements ALL students are required to wear Black Leather Shoes (NO Sports Shoes).

-PARENT ORGANISATION Parents and Citizens Association

-STUDENT ORGANISATION Student Representative Council (SRC) and Prefects

-DEPARTMENT OF EDUCATION

-Metropolitan North Operational Directorate,

-& TRAINING

-Hornsby Network Ph: 9986 7000

-SCHOOL CONTRIBUTIONS

-Total school contribution and subject contributions vary depending on year and number of practical subjects.
-See Contribution Schedule page 27.

-Contributions are set and reviewed annually by the Finance Committee.

-TEACHING PERIODS Six periods on Monday of 55 minutes.

-Five periods of 50-60 minutes per day on Tuesday, Thursday and Friday.

-Three periods of 50 minutes on Wednesday (Sports Day)

-STARTING TIME 8.40 am

-RECESS 11.11 - 11.31 am (earlier on Tuesdays and Wednesdays)

-LUNCH 1.27 - 2.07 pm (earlier on Tuesdays and Wednesdays)

-END OF DAY 3.05 pm Monday, Thursday and Friday

-2.35pm Tuesdays

-End of sport approx. 2.20pm Wednesdays
+Maroon blazers y for senior students in winter.
+NOTE: Green Blazer and Prefect tie is y for Prefects and must be worn to and from school all year round.
+Grey school colours, must be worn pulled up to the knee. bool tie in Winter (Terms 2 and 3).
+UNIFORM SUPPLIERS PE/SPORTS UNIFORM Lowes (Hornsby) (Wednesdays) • uniform consists of bottle green shorts, and/or school tracksuit, ABHS sports ports shoes, ABHS white sports socks with two green bands.
+TECHNOLOGY SUBJECTS • e supplied in rooms.
+As per WHS requirements ALL students are wear Black Leather Shoes (NO Sports Shoes).
+PARENT ORGANISATION Parents an d Citizens Association STUDENT ORGANISATION Student Re presentative Council (SRC) and Prefects DEPARTMENT OF EDUCATION • an North Operational Directorate etwork Ph: 9986 7000 SCHOOL CONTRIBUTIONS number of ol contribution and subject contributions vary depending on year and practical subjects.
+See Contribution Schedule pages 26 - 29. ons are set and reviewed annually by the Finance Committee.
+TEACHING PERIODS Five periods of 64 minutes on Monday, Thursday and Friday.
+Four periods of 64 minutes and one Literacy & Numeracy lesson of 32 minutes on Tuesday.
+Two periods of 64 minutes and one Literacy & Numeracy lesson of 32 minutes on Wednesday (Sports Day) STARTING TIME 8.40 am RECESS 10.48 - 11.08 am LUNCH 1.16 - 1.50 pm (earlier on Tuesdays and Wednesdays) EI ND OF DAY 2.54 pm Monday, Thursday and Friday2.22pm TuesdaysEnd of sport approx. 2.20pm Wednesdays